Menda/meteor-uploadcare/README.md

 - Provide callback for uploadcare loaded

 Feel free to make suggestions or log issues on this repo.
 We will also review pull requests.

+### Change-Log
+0.2.1 - Underlying HTTP methods only run on the server to stop error messages in the console.

 ### Credits